petalmd/useriq-react-native/README.md

 }
 ```

 This will automatically choose the right `api_key` for the appropriate platform & initialize it.
+An anonymous user is set and SDK is initiated

 > Note: The `IOS_API_KEY` & `ANDROID_API_KEY` is available in the [mobile dashboard](https://mobile.useriq.com) under the `App Settings` page.